 Marty Brenner, a Dryden principal investigator for the project, encapsulated the DASP toolbox this way: "It is a combination of hardware-sensing devices with software to analyze the critical aerodynamic parameters and, hopefully, to eventually be used for different applications - eventually, distributed sensing and processing for distributed controls."

-The multi-faceted system is capable of obtaining structural and aerodynamic data concurrently.
+Progress is being made in the Distributed Aerodynamic Sensing and Processing, or DASP, toolbox project.
+The Aeroelastic Test Wing 2 test fixture that will take the project into the flight environment on an F-15B is seen early in the process in this photo that includes some of the team members.
+From left are David Voracek, Siva M. Mangalam, Claudia Herrera, Marty Brenner and Arun Mangalam.
+(NASA Photo / Tony Landis) The multi-faceted system is capable of obtaining structural and aerodynamic data concurrently.
 The system is comprised of circuit boards that are fed with information by the sensors and accelerometers that can process information that can be used to determine skin friction/sheer stress, which ultimately gives variations in the instantaneous (unsteady) lift generated by a wing section in the presence of gusts as well as structural oscillations.
 Absolute values of the lift coefficient in unsteady flow are obtained as a function of the instantaneous locations of the leading-edge stagnation point and the flow-separation point, Brenner explained.

 In the experiment, flying directly on the ATW2 is one element of the DASP toolbox called a hot-film sensor.
 These sensors are mounted on flexible or bending areas of the ATW2 lifting surfaces.